 Best cheap mechanical keyboards under $100 in 2017

 This article covers a number of cheap keyboards, but we have other options available too.
-If you want to see an updated list featuring mechanical keyboards for everyday use, including cheap ones, look here.
-We also cover keyboards with Cherry MX switches and gaming keyboards in separate pieces.
+Check ou our list of keyboards that focus on quiet keys for everyday office use.
+We also cover keyboards with Cherry MX switches and gaming keyboards in separate articles.

 Due to the recent surge in mechanical keyboard popularity and the maturation of the technology, it’s very much possible to get a high-quality mechanical keyboard for cheap!
 In this guide, we’ll take a look at what’s available on the market and what minor sacrifices you’ll need to make.

-If you’re OK with spending a little more to get one of the best mechanical keyboards out there, be sure to look at our best mechanical keyboard list.
+If you’re OK with spending a little more to get one of the best mechanical keyboards out there, be sure to look at our best mechanical keyboard list (regardless of price).
 Otherwise, check our table below of the 6 best cheap mechanical keyboards, then continue on to learn more about them.

 |HAVIT HV-KB389L (RK PRO104)||Kailh Brown||7 color RGB||View on Amazon|